 Here at NZCR we like to get to know the dogs, their quirks and personality traits and any issues that need to be attended to.
 In order to find their very best match, we get to know their personalities.
 This takes time so we have one of our team members foster them and set their "adopter requirements".
 We also complete any medical care - de-sexing, dentals etc. while dogs are in foster so that once dogs are adopted all their health issues have been attended to.
 We also work on training and behavioral matters while dogs are in foster care.
 Our fosters are a team of Chihuahua-knowledgeable experts. any of our foster carers are experienced animal behaviorists and trainers.
 We also have fosters who have fostered Chihuahuas internationally for decades and are well-versed in sorting out any unsavory behaviors.

 On occasion, dogs are adopted by fosters who fall in love with them - we have had many "foster fails" as they are called.We are able to place them with people looking for a dog from the outset also, once they have been assessed by one of our team members.

 Will I get updates?

 We are happy to update you while the dog is in foster care and let you know once they have been adopted.
 However, we understand if you would prefer we did not do so also and sometimes former owners request we don't contact them and let them know.
 Please let us know your preference and what suits you best.

 Can you keep my details and reasoning private?

 Absolutely!
-Former owner details are not released to anyone outside of our team but we are also happy to keep the reasons for surrender confidential.
+Former owner details are not released to anyone outside of our team without consent, but we are also happy to keep the reasons for surrender confidential.
 Please let us know your preference.

-Can I talk to someone at NZCR about this?
+Can I talk to someone at NZCR about rehoming - I'm not sure?

 Absolutely! please email us and a Trustee will be in contact with you for a no-obligations chat about our Rescue and the process.
 We are happy to answer any queries you may have.

 I am concerned about the welfare of a dog, what do I do?